openshift-service-mesh/federation/README.md

 #### Emcee

-[Emcee](https://github.com/istio-ecosystem/emcee) was a PoC of multi-mesh deployment, but that project has been inactive for 5 years, and there is no clear value in contributing our ideas, because that would require to change all APIs and general assumptions for that project, so it's easier to start from scratch.
+[Emcee](https://github.com/istio-ecosystem/emcee), a proof-of-concept for mesh federation, has been inactive for over five years.
+Reviving the project would require significant changes to its APIs and underlying assumptions, making it more practical to start fresh rather than build on the existing codebase.